pablogarces16/LiveGreenSite/README.md

 # LiveGreenSite
-The official marketing website for the LiveGreen site
+The official marketing website for the LiveGreen app